revisa1/ITWS1100-revisa/Quiz3/readme.md

 Labs are added, they just need a refresh to populate into the projects and labs header and the labs table

+IA structure:
+aboutme, contact, labs, resources, resume, quiz3 are the main folders. outside these folders, there was the initial index.html which I have shipped, the current index.php, readme for the entire site, and htaccess.
+Within aboutme, contact, and resume there just contains a single php file(I changed from html so that I could dynamically load the header on each page).
+The labs folder contains the information for each lab within its respective folder, resources contains site-wide information, and quiz3 contains quiz3 contents.